220124-JavaReactAzure/Viper/standups.md

 ### Awaab
       Added login feature to react. and start adding CRUD of Role. today I am going to continue with Role features

+## Standup 3.11.2022
+### Joshua
+      Over ambitious with wanting to use React with a day and a half of time.
+Planning could have gone better and should have setup a lot of guidelines for how to avoid issues with the code repos.
+Had to drop features because of rushed time.
+Some features implemented but didn't have time to test or create any UI for it.

+### Andy
+      Tried Working on Finalizing Project Registration.
+Learn before trying to work on a new technology.
+Ex.
+React.

+### Mike
+      Worked out deleting row from rows array, but didn't attach delete or add buttons to API.

+### Scott
+      Wants to work on the front end but felt stuck working on the back end.
+It seemed like most of the time he pulled from main he needed to update groceryItemModel and gorceryItemService.

+### Awaab
+      Wants to develop self on refersh pages and using did mount methods in react. and read more about testing environment in STS